Lyneham Primary School

 Children who have Special Educational needs can also access Wave 3 intervention programmes for English and Maths.

-We have a large sensory room in school which is available for all classes and pupils to use.
-Some of the ways it is used to support SEN pupils are: ELSA run relaxation and mindfulness groups, morning meet and greet sessions to support transition, specific timetabled slots for individuals with sensory processing disorders who require learning breaks.
+We have 2 large sensory rooms in school, one in the mainstream and one in the Resource Base, which are available for all classes and pupils to use.
+Some of the ways they are used to support SEN pupils are: ELSA run relaxation and mindfulness groups, morning meet and greet sessions to support transition, specific timetabled slots for individuals with sensory processing disorders who require learning breaks.
 Multi-sensory learning environment to deliver some aspects of the National Curriculum in an engaging and motivating way.

 Forest School